SELab-2/OSOC-6/README.md

 ### Installation

-Start by cloning the repository
+Start by cloning the repository.
 Do this by pulling this project from GitHub.
 The easiest way is by just cloning the repository over https, but this might not work.
 ```